It’s about time.

 In 1982 Central Gardens Neighborhood, was listed on the National Register of Historic Places, and is composed of approximately 83 blocks, 1540 structures and 511 acres.
 The great majority of the structures are single-family residences; the area also contains multifamily dwelling units, churches and schools.
 Central Gardens is significant for its architecture, community planning and influential residents.

 We like where we are in Central Gardens.
-A few minutes by car (15 minutes by bicycle, a bit longer on foot) from the Memphis Zoo, Memphis Brooks Museum of Art and Memphis College of Art in Overton Park, Rhodes College, Christian Brothers University, Liberty Bowl Memorial Stadium, the Salvation Army Kroc Center, Children’s Museum of Memphis, and the restaurants and entertainment of Overton Square, Evergreen and Cooper-Young.
+A few minutes by car (15 minutes by bicycle, a bit longer on foot) from the Memphis Zoo, Memphis Brooks Museum of Art in Overton Park, Rhodes College, Christian Brothers University, Simmons Bank Liberty Bowl Stadium, the Salvation Army Kroc Center, Children’s Museum of Memphis, and the restaurants and entertainment of Overton Square, Evergreen and Cooper Young adjacent to the PeCo district at the corner of Cooper and Peabody in the heart of Midtown Memphis.
 West, the University of Tennessee and the Medical Center are just down the street.
 Downtown and the river are just down the street from there.
-East, the Pink Palace Museum and the University of Memphis are close.
+East, MoSHA and the University of Memphis are close.
 Audubon Park is just beyond.
 The interstate is just outside our boundary in one direction and the Parkways in the other.

-Neighbors set their alarms early on July 4th to set up tables and sno-cone machines, to sew the final stitches in a costume, to finish a float, and to arrive at Carr Avenue before 9:30 a.m. for the annual July 4th Parade.
+Neighbors set their alarms early on July 4th to set up tables for hot dogs, to sew the final stitches in a costume, to finish a float, and register for the annual July 4th Parade.
 There are toddlers in boats and on bicycles, men on horses, moms and dads, grandparents with cameras, Boy Scouts, and students from Grace-St. Luke's.
 People are watching for the first time and others for the 20th time.
 It's about the people in Central Gardens.

 Central Gardens has been described as a front porch neighborhood where you can enjoy a glass of lemonade or wine with a neighbor while watching your children play in the street.
 We use our front porches as additional living rooms connecting us all as neighbors and friends.